 Guests with disabilities

-I, Irene, have been involved in the concept and design of accessible Villa Ampelitis which is unique in Cyprus as it has a profiling bed, similar to those used in hospitals.
+I, Irene, was involved in the concept and design of accessible Villa Ampelitis which is unique in Cyprus and Europe, as it has a profiling bed, similar to those used in hospitals.
+This can be used together with the moveable hoist on wheels.

 I have been renting villas with private pools since the late 1980’s, and I called upon all my experience with disabled people to ensure we had a truly accessible property.
 A good example of a useful lesson learned is from the late 1980’s when I had a villa rental in Paphos where the owners mother was a wheelchair user, and a regular visitor there.
 The owner had built a wonderful wet room and the outside was fully ramped.
 All was great with various disabled guests until I had an amputee guest arrive, and I received a call to say she could not turn her wheelchair at the threshold to the house.
 Not enough turning space.
 You are probably ahead of me here, but I did not realise that power chairs are wider than standard chairs.
 The owners mother had not experienced any problem with her manual chair.
 I, however, was distraught, but my client found a way to cope, and was just advising me so that I was aware in the future.
 Like you, she was used to this type of challenge and overcame it.
 A good lesson for me though.